7bits/jade-fff/README.md

 DDD
 ---
-This project was build using Domain Driven Design.
+This project was built using Domain Driven Design.
 So we used some unusual techniques in the process of developing it.
 And all of them are not visible when application is complete.
 From developing process you got an answer why these techniques are better for business.
 First of all our mission was to implement number of use cases provided by customer: